DanielMichael82/walk_locally-MS2/README.md

 ### Image Carousel

-- The bootstrap image carousel is placed under the navigation bar, which cycles through walking styled images.
+The bootstrap image carousel is placed under the navigation bar, which cycles through walking styled images.

-###
+### Featured Cards

 -

 ## Location

-- Location offers the user to select the area in which they wish to walk, This area will include a Google Maps API showing the local area with markers for localised walks.
+Location offers the user to select the area in which they wish to walk, This area will include a Google Maps API showing the local area with markers for localised walks.

 ## Contact

-- Contact form is where most of the links lead to.
+Contact form is where most of the links lead to.
 The user can contact Walk Locally by filling in the form with First Name, Last Name, Email Address and a message box for any questions required.
 This section uses JSemail integration when submitting a form.

 ## Future Implementations